 The body’s natural neurotransmitters (endorphins and oxytocin) are widely known to boost your mood and have pain-relieving abilities.

-These hormones are usually released during sexual intercourse, and as strange as it may sound, has proven to be effective for menstrual cramps by many researchers.
+These hormones are usually released during intimacy and, as strange as they may sound, have proven effective for menstrual cramps by many researchers.

 Essential Oil Massage

-Massage encourages blood flow in your lower abdomen area, thus, relieves menstrual cramp pain.
+Massage encourages blood flow in your lower abdomen area, thus, relieving menstrual cramp pain.

-This kind of massage technique involves pressing some specific points from side to back and infusing the heat from your hands to your lower stomach.
+This massage technique involves pressing some specific points from side to back and infusing the heat from your hands to your lower stomach.

-Certain essential oils contain compounds that are believed to reduce pain and soothe cramps, those include clary sage, marjoram, or lavender.
+Certain essential oils contain compounds that are believed to reduce pain and soothe cramps, including clary sage, marjoram, or lavender.
 T

 his method was also scientifically proved to be effective by The Journal of Obstetrics and Gynaecology Research.